 Lori-Jene Brazier joined our team from Saint Thomas Health (an Ascension Health system) in Nashville, TN.
 She received her Masters in Divinity from Vanderbilt University in Nashville; and completed her CPE training with the Nashville/Saint Thomas CPE Partnership.
 She is an endorsed chaplain with the Cooperative Baptist Fellowship.

-Rev. Rachel Brownson has been working in spiritual care in hospitals, churches, and nursing homes since 2006.
+Rev. Rachel Brownson has been working in health care chaplaincy since 2006.
 She received her MDiv from Western Theological Seminary in Holland, MI, and did her Clinical Pastoral Education internship and residency at Albany Medical Center’s children’s hospital in Albany, NY.
-She is ordained in the Reformed Church in America.
-Alongside her work at the hospital, Rachel is an avid reader and writer of poetry, and she also enjoys knitting, spinning, and crocheting in her spare time.
+She is ordained in the Presbyterian Church (USA).
 Email

 Rev. Alfred Daniel grew up in the southern state of Alabama.
 As a child his parents mentored his spiritual formation in the Baptist Church.
 He is ordained and endorsed as an American Baptist Chaplain and Minister.
 Rev. Daniel completed his Clinical Pastoral Education at William Beaumont Hospital in Royal Oak.
 He has served as chaplain at William Beaumont Hospital and Providence Park Hospital in Novi, Michigan.
 He has earned the Master of Divinity in Pastoral Counseling from Ashland Theological Seminary and the Master of Arts (Occupational Education) from The University of Michigan.
 Email